Dental Health Risks of Vaping and e-Cigarettes

 The risk of vaping devices causing problems in your mouth are much higher if they contain nicotine.
-In practice, e-cigarette users tend to reach lower blood nicotine concentrations than tobacco smokers, although it is difficult to make a direct comparison because nicotine concentrations in e-cigarettes vary widely.
+In practice, e-cigarette users tend to reach lower blood nicotine concentrations than tobacco smokers, although it is difficult to compare because nicotine concentrations in e-cigarettes vary widely.

 Vaping may be seen as a way to quit smoking.
-Yet vaping may actually make it harder to quit smoking completely and continues to increase the risk of diseases associated with use, such as mouth cancer.
+Yet vaping may make it harder to quit smoking completely and increases the risk of diseases associated with use, such as mouth cancer.

 Vaping and e-cigarette devices have become increasingly popular in the past decade, but the research hasn’t quite caught up.
 We do know that vaping will have a negative effect on your teeth and overall oral health.
-Vaping can cause long term damage to your teeth, mouth, and gums.
-Teeth exposed to vaping aerosol, increases the risk of dry mouth which can lead to tooth decay, gum disease and bad breath.
+Vaping can cause long-term damage to your teeth, mouth, and gums.
+Teeth exposed to vaping aerosol increase the risk of dry mouth, leading to tooth decay, gum disease and bad breath.

-The safety and long-term health effects of using e-cigarettes or other vaping products still aren’t well known.
+The safety and long-term health effects of using e-cigarettes or other vaping products are still unknown.
 It’s difficult to know what’s in your e-cigarette fluid.
-Although manufacturers must submit a list of ingredients many don’t list ingredients on their packaging or websites.
+Although manufacturers must submit a list of ingredients, many don’t list ingredients on their packaging or websites.

-Make an appointment with a dentist if you experience any of the following:
+Make an appointment with one of our experienced dentists at Aria Dental if you experience any of the following:

 - bleeding or swollen gums